zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-json.md

 The message banner is shown just below the top menu on all pages.

-The string is set for each language, and may contain HTML code such as `<br>` or even `<a href>` if requested.
+The string is set for each language, and may contain HTML code such as `<br>` or even `<a href>` if necessary.
 Take note not to break quoting as JSON requires quoting with `""` around the string.

 To display a message banner, simply add the message text to the corresponding